openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

   must remain friendly, kind, and open, but that should not supercede enforcement of technical standards
 * Ensure that bug reports are read, acknowledged, and prioritized in a timely fashion
+* Ensure that work related to the component, planning, design, development, is done in the open

 Technical responsibilities of maintainers include: